 Every marketing organization is different, but there are common steps all marketers can take to ensure the effectiveness of an AI-powered strategy.

-First, clearly identify what you hope to get out of AI marketing.
-Define metrics and KPIs that you will measure in order to assess the effectiveness of your AI-powered strategy.
-For example, you might set a goal of increasing conversion rates by a certain percentage over the next quarter, or reducing your marketing costs by a certain amount in the same timeframe.
+First, identify what you hope to get out of AI marketing.
+Define metrics and KPIs that you will measure to assess your AI-powered strategy's effectiveness.
+For example, you might set a goal of increasing conversion rates by a certain percentage over the next quarter or reducing your marketing costs by a certain amount in the same timeframe.

 Create a data privacy strategy for your AI operations from the start.
 The best way to do this is to program data privacy rules into your AI solutions themselves.
-For example, you can make sure that the AI tools anonymize personal data received, and that data is stored by default in ways that implement the access controls, encryption and other privacy protections required by regulatory frameworks.
+For example, you can ensure that the AI tools anonymize personal data received, and that data is stored by default in ways that implement the access controls, encryption, and other privacy protections required by regulatory frameworks.

-Artificial intelligence tools require a tremendous amount of data in order to deliver accurate, meaningful insights.
-That data can come from a variety of sources, such as your CRM system, your automated marketing tools, your email delivery platform, your automated workflow system, website logs, and metrics generated by social media channels.
-You can also collect data about the geographic location of prospects, and how different buyer personas correlate with buying patterns.
+Artificial intelligence tools require a tremendous amount of data to deliver accurate, meaningful insights.
+That data can come from various sources, such as your CRM system, automated marketing tools, email delivery platform, automated workflow system, website logs, and metrics generated by social media channels.
+You can also collect data about the geographic location of prospects and how different buyer personas correlate with buying patterns.

 In addition to determining where you’ll obtain data, be sure to address data quality risks.
-Verify that your data sources are able to provide error-free data consistently.
+Verify that your data sources can provide error-free data consistently.
 In addition, coordinate with other data management teams within your organization, such as sales, to establish data quality standards that govern how data is created and stored.

 Expect to invest some time and effort in learning how to make the most of your AI systems.
 If you can’t acquire the necessary talent in-house, prepare to hire outside talent to do the job.
-Plan for how you will retain the necessary talent, and avoid situations where only one employee has the essential knowledge required to work with AI tools.
+Plan how to retain the required team and avoid situations where only one employee has the essential knowledge to work with AI tools.

-Choosing the AI tools that will power your marketing operations is one of the most difficult, but also most important, steps in the process of getting started with AI in marketing.
-When evaluating tools, consider your main marketing goals, and whether the tools excel in addressing those goals.
-Common goals include:
+Choosing the AI tools to power your marketing operations is one of the most difficult but important steps in getting started with AI in marketing.
+When evaluating tools, consider your main marketing goals and whether the tools excel in addressing those goals.

 Some AI tools are better aligned with certain goals than others.